Emmybritt/doctors-appointment-booking-frontend/README.md

 - Secure user authentication using Firebase.
 - Login and registration functionalities.

-### Infinite Scrolling:

-- Implemented infinite scrolling on the doctors list page for better user experience.

-### Image Optimization:

-- Lazy loading of images to optimize performance and reduce initial load time.

-### Search for Doctors:

-- Debounced search functionality to provide efficient and responsive search experience.

 ### Calendar Implementation:

 - Integrated calendar for selecting and viewing available appointment slots.